dengkliu/system-design/README.md

 * What are the features to support?
 * What is the DAU and MAU.
 (Usually MAU = 2 * DAW)
 * What would be the average TPS? - Requests per person daily (like 50?
 100?) * DAU / 86400 (seconds of a day)
+  * TPS 100 - you can use your laptop
+  * TPS 1000 - Use a good web server.
+Need to consider single point failure.
+  * TPS 1000,000 - Use 1000 web servers.
+Need to consider maintainance.
+  * Usually a web service can handle 1k TPS, a SQL DB can handle 1k TPS (may reduce due to joins and index), a NoSQL DB can handle 10k (Cassandra) to 1M (Memcached) TPS.
 * What would be the peak TPS?
 3 * Avg TPS
 * For fast growing product - MAX peak users in 3 months = Peak users * 2.
 * Read TPS >> Write TPS usually.